 The number of wolves in Yellowstone National Park may take you by surprise.
 Since their reintroduction into the Yellowstone ecosystem in 1995, these revered carnivores have made their own way, forming packs and families that live and coexist within the park and surrounding areas.
 But just how many wolves live in Yellowstone National Park?

 In this article, we will go over everything you need to know about the wolf population in Yellowstone National Park, including how many packs there are.
 We will also address what the wolves in Yellowstone eat, as well as what their average lifespans are within the park.

 |Yellowstone National Park

 |100-500 in the greater Yellowstone area

 |Number of Wolf Packs

 |February, with pups born in April

 |Elk, rabbits, deer, bison

 |Average Pack Size

-|Average Lifespan in the Park||4-5 years; one wolf lived to be 12 years old!
+|4-5 years; one wolf lived to be 12 years old!

 How Many Wolves Live in Yellowstone National Park?

 In the year 2021, there were roughly 100 wolves found in Yellowstone National Park, with over 500 wolves present in the greater Yellowstone area or ecosystem.
-Given the fact that wolves roam miles and miles in any given day or time of year, the Yellowstone wolves occupy a much larger area than the park itself.
+Given the fact that wolves roam miles and miles on any given day or time of year, the Yellowstone wolves occupy a much larger area than the park itself.
 In fact, many wolf species control territory that is larger than 300 miles.
 It is all food and pack-dependent.

 Yellowstone Park Rangers track and observe many different wolf packs in the park.
 They have observed up to 8 distinct packs within the greater Yellowstone ecosystem.
-These packs average anywhere from 11-12 wolves per pack, depending on time of year and food scarcity.
+These packs average anywhere from 11-12 wolves per pack, depending on the time of year and food scarcity.

 This is likely due to the fact that hunting animals within Yellowstone National Park is forbidden and against the law, which keeps the gray wolf population stable and safe.
 However, if any gray wolves venture beyond the safety of Yellowstone, there are laws in place allowing landowners and hunters to hunt wolves, within reason.